python/cpython/Doc/library/mmap.rst

    which is equal to :const:`PAGESIZE` on Unix systems.

-   If *trackfd* is ``False``, the file descriptor specified by *fileno* will not be duplicated, and the resulting :class:`~!mmap.mmap` object will not be associated with the map's underlying file.
+   If *trackfd* is ``False``, the file descriptor specified by *fileno* will not be duplicated, and the resulting :class:`!mmap` object will not be associated with the map's underlying file.
    This means that the :meth:`~mmap.mmap.size` and :meth:`~mmap.mmap.resize` methods will fail.